 The remaining 20 trees are planned for retention, including the off-site giant sequoia and the four other potentially significant trees.
 Trees to be retained should be protected with tree protection fencing established at the dripline plus 10-feet.
 Based on the proposed partition plan, a minor encroachment will be needed north of the 35-inch diameter Oregon white oak for construction of the proposed rain garden.
 The area of encroachment is identified on the tree plan drawing.
-The contractor should coordinate with the project arborist to monitor and document work in this area, but the level of protection is adequate considering that the impacts are limited to a small percentage of the total root protection.
+The contractor should coordinate with the project arborist to monitor and document work in this area, but the level of protection is adequate considering that the impacts are limited to a small percentage of the total root protection zone.
+Additional recommendations may be provided once the site is staked and prepared for construction.
 Standard tree protection specifications are provided in the next section and should be translated onto construction drawings.
 Prior to homebuilding on parcel 1, tree protection measures across the site should be reassessed by a qualified arborist.